There are a lot of Emergency Communications Electronics available for the paddler

 - Handheld units for kayakers are relatively low powered, around 5-6watts, (to put that in perspective, an average boat mounted VHF is 25 watts), and with a kayaker’s very low position in the water the effective range of a handheld VHF is only around 5 nautical miles, or realistically, line-of-site.
 If you are tucked away in remote areas without much boat traffic around, there may be no one to hear your call.

 - You need to monitor and check your batteries to make sure they are not dead before you set out.
-It can be easy to accidentally leave the radio on, leading to dead batteries when you need it.
+It is very easy to accidentally leave the radio on, leading to dead batteries when you need it.

 - In spite of the waterproof/submersible ratings marine radios have, it is still a good idea to keep them in a waterproof bag that still allows you to use the radio.
 Long-term exposure to salt water can lead to damaging corrosion.